Design-Dude/ddBasecolor/README.md

 ## Methods

 ### Standard methods
+You can update alpha, hue, lightness and saturation values with the standard methods.

 ### Smart methods
+The smart methods let you do some magic things.
+The methods make ddBasecolor a class apart.

 ### Return methods
 These methods return color information for use in html or stylesheets: